Silicon Glen: Electronic dominance

+Semiconductors

 Like the bedrock of Silicon Valley was in semiconductors, Silicon Glen also had a significant influence in semiconductor design and manufacturing starting in 1960 with Hughes Aircraft (now Raytheon) establishing its first facility outside the US in Glenrothes to manufacture germanium and silicon diodes.
 In 1965 Elliott Automation established a production facility in Glenrothes followed by a MOS research laboratory in 1967.
 This was followed in 1969 by the establishment of wafer fabs by General Instrument in Glenrothes, Motorola (now Freescale) in East Kilbride and National Semiconductor in Greenock.
 Signetics also opened a facility in Linlithgow in 1969.

 In 1970, Compugraphic relocated from Aldershot to Glenrothes to provide photomask manufacturing for these companies.
 Other companies who developed semiconductor wafer fabrication or other manufacturing plants included SGS in Falkirk, NEC, Burr-Brown Corporation, IPS (then Seagate Technology) and Kymata (now Kaiam) in Livingston, CST in Glasgow and Micronas in Glenrothes.

 There were some other notable successes such as the large Sun Microsystems plant in Linlithgow and the Digital Equipment Corporation semiconductor manufacturing plant in South Queensferry where the pioneering 64-bit Alpha 21064 and its derivatives were made.
 Digital also opened an office in Livingston, developing their flagship OpenVMS operating system.
 Digital's South Queensferry facility, opened in 1990 at an estimated cost of $200 million, was eventually sold to Motorola in 1995.
 At the time, Motorola itself employed 4,000 people at its own semiconductor plant at East Kilbride, as well as operating a cellular telephone plant at Easter Inch.

+European single market

 The potential and implications of a single European market motivated foreign companies, particularly those from the United States, to establish operations in Silicon Glen.
 By having a presence in a European Economic Community member country, companies could formally participate in standards committees and thus exert a degree of influence.
 Emerging European tariff rules concerning the origin of products were also strong motivators for the establishment of local manufacturing operations, with the EEC having updated its rules in 1989 to consider the location of the wafer diffusion phase of semiconductor production as determining the origin of the manufactured product.
 Local infrastructure support for the semiconductor industry was well regarded in Scotland, with local universities offering "a strong design base".

 Rodime of Glenrothes pioneered the 3.5 inch hard disk drive in 1983 and spent subsequent years defending its patents against (and collecting royalties from) Seagate, Quantum, IBM and others.

+Computing

 The manufacturing sector grew to such an extent that at its peak it produced approximately 30% of Europe's PCs, 80% of its workstations, 65% of its ATMs and a significant percentage of its integrated circuits.